Have you been saying “I hate my job”, “I have to get out of this place”, “This work is killing me” or something similar.

 But the thing is, you don’t want to jeopardize your current job by letting people find out you are looking.
 I remember a time when I had to convince a manager not to fire an employee for working on his resume during working hours.
 It was a difficult conversation, but ultimately, the manager did back down.
 However, the employee was never viewed the same again.
 You don’t want this to happen to you.
 That is why looking for a new job while employed can be tricky.

 Anita Bruzzese, author of “45 Things You Do That Drive Your Boss Crazy . . . and How to Avoid Them,” www.45things.com, interviewed me for a post she was doing on this topic.
 She also interviewed Susan Joyce, editor and publisher of Job-Hunt.org.
-You will be amazed at some of the ways your employer can find out you are looking, so go and read her article on looking for a new job.
+You will be amazed at some of the ways your employer can find out you are looking, so go and read her article.

 Here are some key reminders about looking for a new job while employed: